diogoaurelio/schedoscopeWiki/Metascope-Primer.md

 * Last data from: the latest data row (calculated by max(timestamp_field))
 * Last partition created: timestamp of last partition creation (in Hive Metastore)

+The transformation describes the job which is used to calculate the view.

 ![Transformation](images/transformation.png)

+Schedoscope allows to export the views into various systems.
+Each export and its parameters will be displayed next to the transformation table.

 ## Collaboration
 * Create documentation for each view, its fields and its parameters